pguso/ai-agents-from-scratch/tutorial/01-foundation/03-llm-wrapper/lesson.md

       throw new Error('Input must be string or array of messages');
     }

-    // Convert to prompt
+    // Build prompt from messages
-    const prompt = this._messagesToPrompt(messages);
+    const { systemPrompt, prompt } = this._buildPromptFromMessages(messages);

-    // Create session for this generation
+    // Create a chat session for this request const contextSequence = this._context.getSequence();
-    const session = this._context.createSession();
+    const session = new LlamaChatSession({
+      contextSequence,
+      systemPrompt
+    });

     try {
       // Generate response
       const response = await session.prompt(prompt, {
         temperature: config.temperature ?? this.temperature,
-        maxTokens: config.maxTokens ?? this.maxTokens,
+        maxTokens: config.maxTokens ?? this.maxTokens
-        // Stop tokens (when to stop generating)
-        stopStrings: ['Human:', 'User:', '\n\nHuman:', '\n\nUser:']
       });

       // Clean up the response